Skip to main content

 • In ProgressClosed (when resolved)

-• ClosedIn Progress (if problem resurfaces)
+• ClosedIn Progress (if rock resurfaces)

 4. Confirm the status change